turturmurmur/Cypress-Demo/ReadMe.md

 This is done by Murat Erdem to demo some features of Cypress tool for automation purposes.
+PS: Please leave a star as well if you clone the repo ;)

 The tests are inside integration folder.
 Plugins will have the mochawesome reporter installed for generating a report after running.